 Mr. Cantor has also spoken and written numerous times about antitrust and litigation topics, including the application and relevance of the antitrust laws to businesses involved in health services, Internet, video-programming, video-distribution and telephony.
 His publications are listed below.

-Pharmaceutical Executive (April 8, 2015) Click here to read the article.Read More
+Partner Matthew L. Cantor publishes article for Antitrust Today.
+Click here to read the article.Read More